Brianna is a full-time writer, blogger, and editor. Her specialty is all things scary. Travel with her to some truly haunting destinations!

 The Nameless Cemetery

 Near the end of Call Hollow Rd. in Stony Point is a path into a thick woodland forest.
 One blink and you will miss it.
 A new sign has only recently been erected pointing out "The Old Letchworth Village Cemetery".
 Follow the path deep into those woods, and eventually you will find The Nameless Cemetery.
-It lays only a half a mile away from the institution.
+It lies only half a mile away from the institution.
 Once there, you will find t-shaped markers with no names, just numbers.
 Hundreds of numbers.
 Hundreds of numbers of the nameless victims who perished at Letchworth Village.
 That is all these hundreds of innocent souls were left with.
 But who was really to blame here, exactly?
 The state?
 The mental hospital?
-I vote yes, but I place the most blame on the victims families.
+I vote yes, but I place the most blame on the victims' families.
 Few people visit these graves, and it was the wishes of the families for them to remain nameless even after death.
-Few wished to remember their "defective" relatives, or to have their family names inscribed on the stones of the mentally challenged.
+Few wished to remember their "defective" relatives or to have their family names inscribed on the stones of the mentally challenged.
 This disgusts me tremendously.

-Patients names are buried in the archives at Letchworth Village but they are completely off limits to the public.
+Patients' names are buried in the archives at Letchworth Village but they are completely off-limits to the public.